 Gastritis is inflammation of the stomach lining.
-Duodenitis is inflammation of the duodenum or the first part of the small intestine, which is located just below your stomach.
+Duodenitis is inflammation of the duodenum (the first part of the small intestine), which is located just below your stomach.
 Both gastritis and duodenitis have the same causes and treatments.
-Both conditions can occur in men and women and in people of all ages.
-The conditions are curable and do not generally cause lasting complications.

-The most common cause of gastritis and duodenitis is a bacterium called Helicobacter pylori.
-When large amounts of the bacteria invade your stomach or small intestine, inflammation can occur.
+The most common cause of gastritis and duodenitis is a bacterium called Helicobacter pylori (H. pylori).
+Large amounts of the bacteria invading your stomach or small intestine can cause inflammation.

-Helicobacter pylori can be transferred from person to person.
-It can also be transmitted through contaminated food and water, but this is uncommon in the United States.
-According to the National Digestive Diseases Information Clearinghouse, approximately 20 to 50 percent of people in the United States may be infected with Helicobacter pylori, and up to 80 percent of people in developing countries are infected with the bacterium (NDDIC, 2012).
+H. pylori can be transferred from person to person.
+It can also be transmitted through contaminated food and water, although this is uncommon in the United States.
+According to the National Digestive Diseases Information Clearinghouse, approximately 20 to 50 percent of people in the United States may be infected with H. pylori.
+In comparison, up to 80 percent of people in developing countries are infected with the bacteria.

 Other common causes of gastritis and duodenitis include the long-term use of certain medications, such as aspirin, ibuprofen, or naproxen, or drinking too much alcohol.

 Less common causes include:

 - Crohn’s disease (inflammation of the digestive tract)